cubpack34/cubpack34.com/content/events/2026-pinewood-derby.md

 **When**: January 17th, 2026 at 11am<br />
 **Where**: Evergreen MPR<br />
 **Who**: Open to scouts and their siblings<br />
+Scouts should wear their Class A or Class B [Uniform](/about/uniform/)

 ## Car Kits